 Once the reports have been assessed by the lender, solicitors will be appointed.
 They can be appointed at the same time as the QS and valuer, but we recommend waiting to avoid incurring unnecessary costs.

-- You will need to cover the solicitor costs
+- The developer will need to cover the solicitor costs

-- Most lenders will insist that your solicitor has construction expertise in-house
+- Most lenders will insist that the solicitor has construction expertise in-house

 - The solicitors will deal with the construction and loan documentation